mvch1ne/sprintlab/limitations-improvement-paths.md

 **The plan:** Mature the sprint tool.
 Validate against lab data.
 Ship the improvements in this document.
 Build credibility through depth.
 If team sports opportunities emerge from that credibility — a club or league approaches with a specific need — that's a conversation worth having.
 But cold-entering a saturated market while the core product is still mid-build is how both efforts end up half-finished.

 Build the thing only you can build.
 The money follows credibility, and credibility comes from depth, not breadth.

+---

+## Long-Term Vision: The Fully Instrumented Track

+The logical endpoint of SprintLab's trajectory is a permanently instrumented track facility where every training session automatically produces research-grade biomechanical data for every athlete, with no markers, no manual setup, and no post-processing.
+A facility where stepping onto the track means being tracked, identified, and analyzed in full 3D.

+### What the system looks like

+**Indoor track (200m):**

+- 40–60 high-resolution machine vision cameras (4K minimum) mounted at two heights: elevated for top-down global tracking and athlete identification, and trackside at hip height for sagittal-plane biomechanics.
+Spaced at 5–10m intervals for continuous overlapping coverage.
+All cameras hardware-synced to a common timecode (genlock or PTP — software sync isn't precise enough for biomechanics).
+- Force plates embedded flush in the track surface at strategic positions: start area, bend entries/exits, and a straight section for max velocity assessment.
+Full-track force plate coverage is prohibitively expensive and structurally complex, but 6–10 strategically placed plates (Kistler or AMTI, instrumented runway style) capture kinetics at the positions that matter most.
+- Environmental sensors (temperature, humidity, air pressure) for normalizing performance data across sessions.
+- Athlete identification via RFID or UWB tags (wristband or shoe clip) for coarse identity, refined by vision-based appearance models that propagate identity across all cameras through the spatial model.

+**The software stack is the real product:**

+1. Calibrate all cameras into a unified world coordinate system using known points on the track (lane markings are ideal).
+2. Run pose estimation on every camera feed.
+3. Fuse multi-view pose estimates into a single 3D skeletal reconstruction per athlete per frame — true 3D biomechanics from multi-view triangulation, not monocular approximation.
+This eliminates the depth ambiguity that is SprintLab's deepest current limitation.
+4. Register force plate data to the corresponding video frames via timecode.
+5. Build the biomechanics intelligence layer on top of the fused 3D data — every metric in this document, computed at research-grade accuracy, automatically, for every athlete on every session.

+### Cost reality

+Hardware alone is $500k–$1M: cameras ($3–5k each × 40–60), GPU compute cluster for real-time multi-stream inference, force plates ($20–40k each × 6–10), high-bandwidth synchronized networking, and physical installation.
+The software — multi-camera calibration, real-time multi-person pose estimation, multi-view 3D fusion, persistent athlete tracking, and the intelligence layer — is a team of engineers working for years.

+### Who pays for it

+The cost only makes sense if amortized across thousands of sessions over years, where the per-session cost drops and the longitudinal dataset becomes extraordinarily valuable.
+Plausible buyers: a national athletics federation (British Athletics, USATF, a Gulf state federation), a private elite training facility (IMG Academy), or a university with strong athletics and research ambitions funding through grants.

+### Outdoor extension

+An outdoor 100m/400m track is harder — variable lighting, weather exposure, wider area to cover — but the core architecture is the same.
+Weatherproofed camera housings, IR-capable cameras for low-light sessions, and a more robust calibration system that accounts for thermal expansion of the track and camera mounts.
+The software stack transfers directly.

+### Path to getting there

+This is not a "raise money and build it" project.
+Each step proves out the next:

+1. **Now:** Single-camera SprintLab — validate against lab data, ship the improvements in this document.
+2. **Next:** Multi-camera stitching (5 phones, 100m) — prove the spatial registration and temporal sync work at low cost.
+3. **Then:** Fixed multi-camera installation in a single training facility — prove the continuous tracking and athlete identification work.
+4. **Endgame:** Full instrumentation with force plates and real-time 3D fusion — pitch to a federation or facility with the budget and the need, backed by validated results from every prior step.

+The intelligence layer — the software that turns raw sensor data into actionable biomechanical insight — is the through-line across all four steps.
+That's what SprintLab is building.
+The hardware scales up; the intelligence transfers.